This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Real Techniques is Cruelty-Free

 Real Techniques has confirmed they do not test their products or ingredients on animals or ask others to test on their behalf.
 Their suppliers also do not test on animals, nor do they allow their products to be tested on animals when required by law.
-And finally, their products are not sold in stores in mainland China or any other country that may require animal testing.
+And finally, their products are not sold in any markets that may require animal testing.

 By our standards, we would consider Real Techniques to be Cruelty-Free.

 Below is a screenshot of what’s currently stated on Real Techniques’ website about its animal testing policy:

 Note that there is no legal definition for the label ‘Cruelty-Free.’
 It can mean different things to different people.
 But Cruelty-Free is generally used to imply no animal testing.
 More specifically, the ingredients, formulation, or finished product are not tested on animals at any stage of product development.

 At ethical elephant, we always assess a company’s cruelty-free policy using our Cruelty-Free Checklist.
 This ensures no animal testing was performed by the brand itself, its suppliers, and by any third parties.

 Also, note that Cruelty-Free and Vegan don’t always mean the same thing.